cspr-rad/kairos-spec/test-strategy/main.typ

 == Operability
 Our system should be easy to operate by system administrators.
 Tasks like deploying, upgrading, migrating, and/or recovering from failures of our system should be as easy as possible.
+This enables the operator to initially attract, hire and keep good staff, and it will enable the staff to do the aforementioned tasks fast and confidently.

 == Maintainability
 Our system should be well documented, easy to extend, easily fixable.
 Developers should be able to be onboarded quickly.
+This enables the operator to attract, hire and keep good staff.
+The staff will be able to be productive on the project very fast.

 == Compliance with Regulations
 As our system will provide financial services we will want our system to comply with eventual regulations.
+Not fullfilling this objective will result in immediate financial loss for the operator.

 = Risk Analysis <risk-analysis>
 In this chapter we will provide a list of specific product risks that could be caused by a possible failure or defect.
 Each risk is associated with one or more of the previously discussed objectives of our testing efforts.
-The list also gives an estimation of how likely it is that a risk will occur and how great the repsective impact could be.
-Given these two estimates we also assign a risk priority number.
-Additionally, the list provides mitigation and contingency approaches.
-Some of these mitigation approaches will be mostly covered by tests and technologies we use, which are covered in much more detail in the Testing Levels section (@testing-levels).
+The list also gives an estimation of how likely it is that a risk will occur and how great the respective impact could be.
+Given these two estimates, a risk priority number is computed and assigned.
+Additionally, the list provides references to mitigation and contingency approaches.
+Most of these mitigation approaches will be covered by tests, processes, and technologies we use, which will be discussed in much more detail in the Testing Levels section (@testing-levels).

 The likelihood and impact risk level estimation is a number in the range between